mdavis332/DomainPasswordSpray/README.md

 Invoke-DomainPasswordSpray -PasswordList 'Spring2017'
 ```

+### Output
+Output leaves the function as a PowerShell object.
+You can therefore pass output down the pipeline to other functions such as Out-File or other testing tools that make up your toolkit.

 The following command will use the userlist at users.txt and try to authenticate to the domain "domain.local" using each password in the passlist.txt file one at a time.
 It will automatically attempt to detect the domain's lockout observation window and restrict sprays to one attempt during each window.
 The results of the spray will be output to a file called sprayed-creds.txt
 ```PowerShell
 Invoke-DomainPasswordSpray -UserList (Get-Content 'c:\users.txt') -DomainName 'domain.local' -PasswordList (Get-Content '.\passlist.txt') | Out-File 'sprayed-creds.txt'